annaesvensson/yellow-markdown/README.md

 <p align="center"><img src="markdown-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download ZIP file](https://github.com/annaesvensson/yellow-markdown/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to format text

 Markdown is a practical way to edit web pages.
 Write text like you would in an email and it becomes a web page.
 After a short while, it happens naturally without you even thinking about it.
 Here's the [Markdown syntax](http://commonmark.org/help/), a list of [Markdown Extra features](https://michelf.ca/projects/php-markdown/extra/) and [GitHub Flavored Markdown](https://help.github.com/en/articles/basic-writing-and-formatting-syntax).